vishalmusale/Grokking-Modern-System-Design-Interview/Introduction/README.md

 System design aims to build systems that are reliable, effective, and maintainable, among other characteristics.

 ```
-•Reliable systems handle faults, failures, and errors.
+• Reliable systems handle faults, failures, and errors.
-•Effective systems meet all user needs and business requirements.
+• Effective systems meet all user needs and business requirements.
-•Maintainable systems are flexible and easy to scale up or down.
+• Maintainable systems are flexible and easy to scale up or down.
 The ability to add new features also comes under the umbrella of maintainability.
 ```

 Modern system design using building blocks.